 While we’re both pretty active, we still need to physically and mentally prepare for our trips.
 When you live in the mountains in Colorado, it’s almost mandatory to get out and enjoy the beauty!
 The fact is, though, we spend more time sitting in front of computers than we do outside on our feet.

 Training for the Inca Trail

-We didn’t want to just “make it through” though – this was a big trip, and a big investment, and we wanted to really enjoy it as much as possible.
+We didn’t want to just “make it through” though.
+This was a big trip, and a big investment, and we wanted to really enjoy it as much as possible.

-We amped up our usual hikes over the months leading up to the trip so they got to be at least as long as the trip’s longest day.
+So we amped up our usual hikes over the months leading up to the trip so they got to be at least as long as the trip’s longest day.

 Hiking the Inca Trail

 When we met our guide and group before dawn on the first day, we were the oldest couple.
 The ages ranged from late 20s to my husband at 50+.